-One of the biggest concerns for divorcing parents is child support.
-Who pays whom and how much are details your divorce attorney settles before finalizing your decree.
-However, if you live in Texas and would like to get a rough estimate of how much you will likely be paying in child support each month, you can use the free Texas child support calculator.
+Getting a divorce?
+One of the biggest concerns for divorcing parents is child or spousal support.
+Consult with spousal support family law attorney to determine who pays whom and how much before finalizing your divorce decree.
+However, if you live in Texas and would like to get a rough estimate of how much you will likely be paying in child and spousal support each month, you can use the free Texas child support calculator.
 The child support lawyers at The Julian Firm understand that divorce and child custody hearings are stressful, emotional experiences for parents.
-Whether you are going to pay child support or receive payments from your former spouse, we can answer your questions.
+Whether you are going to pay child support or receive payments from your former spouse, our spousal support family law attorney can answer your questions.

-Since founding our law firm, we have helped hundreds of people in Tarrant County and Denton County understand the complexities of Texas child support and seek fair payment agreements.
-When you schedule a free consultation with our firm, we can help you with the Texas child support calculator and advise you of your rights.
-Attorney Jared Julian is Board Certified in Family Law by the Texas Board of Legal Specialization.
+Since founding our Flower Mound family law firm, we have helped hundreds of people across North Texas to understand the complexities of Texas child support and seek fair payment agreements.
+When you schedule a consultation with The Julian Firm, we can help you with the Texas child support calculator and advise you of your rights regarding spousal support.
+Family law attorney Jared Julian is Board Certified in Family Law by the Texas Board of Legal Specialization.

-Generally speaking, child support in Texas is based in large part on the income of the paying parent.
-This parent is known as the “obligor.”
+In Texas, child or spousal support is generally calculated based on the income of the paying parent known as the “obligor.”
 The obligor is the parent who does not have primary child custody or conservatorship.
-The state has a formula it uses to determine how much money is fair for an obligor to pay.
+The state of Texas has a formula used to determine how much money is fair for an obligor to pay.
 The information used in a Texas child support calculator includes:

 - Gross monthly income.
 This includes money from all sources, not just a job, and is the amount before tax deductions.

 - The number of children included in the child support payments.